 QPR perspective: Paul Finney, IndyRs.

-Adel Taarabt to score first at 11.00.
-The Moroccan has looked sharp of late, and will be up for it against his old club.
+Djibril Cisse to score at 3.50.
+The striker's been looking sharp and will be keen to make an impression against his old club.